 3 Bike preparation scenes

-Getting ready for the start - right in front of someone's house!
+Getting ready for the start - right in front of the farmhouse!

-The start and off downhill. toward someone's house.
+The start and off downhill, toward the farm.

 Front wheel less Husqvarna? no 13